Welcome to the ongaku charts

 The Ongaku Charts are a weekly, criticism-forward chart system that elevates artistry and sustained musical worth above raw commercial performance.
 Built around the conviction that true art shouldn’t be confined to a single peak moment, the charts are designed to spotlight songs for their craft, context, and longevity rather than their streaming spikes or radio tallies.

-Weekly curation: Every week on Fridays, Ongaku Magazine staff rigorously review 10 or more new tracks to consider for the chart.
+Weekly Curation: Every week on Fridays, Ongaku Magazine staff rigorously review 10 or more new tracks to consider for the chart.
 These tracks join a running roster of songs that have been evaluated across the chart’s history.

-Comparative scoring: Each eligible song is measured against the others and assigned an evaluative score from 0–10.
+Comparative Scoring: Each eligible song is measured against the others and assigned an evaluative score from 0–10.
 The scoring system is inspired by Pitchfork and focuses on composition, arrangement, lyrical depth, production choices, emotional impact, innovation, and cultural relevance–rather than commercial metrics.

-Roster limits and turnover: Songs can remain on the Ongaku Charts for a maximum of 10 weeks.
+Roster Limits and Turnover: Songs can remain on the Ongaku Charts for a maximum of 10 weeks.
 This rule ensures continual renewal of the charted field and keeps attention on emerging artistry, while still allowing a meaningful window for a song’s critical life cycle.

-Immediate termination below No. 50: Any song that falls below No. 50 is removed from eligibility and may not re-enter the Ongaku Charts—an intentional mechanism to keep the chart focused and to maintain momentum for actively regarded works.
+Immediate Termination Below No. 50: Any song that falls below No. 50 is removed from eligibility and may not re-enter the Ongaku Charts—an intentional mechanism to keep the chart focused and to maintain momentum for actively regarded works.

 Origin: The Ongaku Charts were conceived by Brendan Gieseke, founder of Ongaku Magazine, as a corrective to charts driven purely by commerce.
 The system privileges sustained artistic integrity and critical attention: a song’s worth is treated as a living thing, deserving repeated appraisal and a fair chance to accrue context beyond its initial release window.
 By limiting tenure and emphasizing comparative critical judgment, the Ongaku Charts aim to create a rotating showcase of music that matters—not just now, but in the ongoing conversation of contemporary sound.